 - List your services with other relevant professional organizations, such as the CDFA.

-Divorcing clients will most likely research financial advisors online.
-So be sure to update your website frequently to ensure that it truly reflects your message—and leverage search engine optimization (SEO) so your website will be found.
+Finally, keep in mind that individuals who are divorcing will likely research financial advisors online.
+So be sure to update your website frequently to ensure that it truly reflects your message—and leverage search engine optimization so your website will be found.

-Do you have any tips for specializing in divorce planning?
+Do you have any questions about specializing in divorce planning?
 Share below!